litestar-org/litestar/docs/usage/websockets.rst

 - :class:`WebSocketListener <.handlers.WebsocketListener>`

-These treat a WebSocket handler like any other route handler, as a callable that takes in incoming data in an already pre-processed form and returns data to be serialized and sent over the connection.
+These treat a WebSocket handler like any other route handler: as a callable that takes in incoming data in an already pre-processed form and returns data to be serialized and sent over the connection.
 The low level details will be handled behind the curtains.